nonvanilla-shop/shopify_flutter/README.md

-# shopify
+# [WIP] Shopify

-A wrapper of the shopify APIs to make them easier to work with in Flutter.
+A wrapper of the shopify StoreFront APIs to make them easier to work with in Flutter.
 This includes efficient and type-safe parsing.

 ## Getting Started